af/envalid/README.md

                    validated and cleaned.
 Envalid ships with default middleware, but you can customize its behavior by supplying your own

-By default, `cleanEnv()` will log an error message and exit if any required env vars are missing or invalid.
+By default, `cleanEnv()` will log an error message and exit (in Node) or throw (in browser) if any required env vars are missing or invalid.
+You can override this behavior by writing your own reporter.

 ```js
 const envalid = require('envalid')